CodingNomads/flask-webdev/content/s09_database_management_using_flask_sqlalchemy/s09_p04_interacting_with_our_models.md

 That output looks pretty similar to the result of a query, doesn't it?
 Almost as if the users table was filtered by the "User" role, then `all()` was called on that hypothetical query object.
 Hmmmm...
 Don't worry, you're not crazy, the `user_role.users` expression is actually a query!
 Turns out there is an *implicit* query that runs when `user_role.users` is evaluated, and then `all()` is automatically called on that query object to give you the list of users.

 What if there was a hhhhhhuuuuuuuuggggggggeeeee list of users?
 What if you wanted to add *more* filters to it?
 Maybe return them alphabetically or ordered by who won the most arm-wrestling contests?
-Let's fix that.
+Let's fix that with the `lazy` relationship option.

 Go back into `hello.py` and add the `lazy` keyword argument to your `Role` model: